 Ritter Island is home to Minnie Miller Springs, the largest natural springs in the Thousand Springs State Park Complex.
 The springs are a result of water traveling underground after reaching the porous lava fields of Craters of the Moon.
 The water bursts from a canyon wall above the Snake River at this state park unit.

-Ritter Island is a backbone of Thousand Springs State Park.
+Ritter Island is the backbone of Thousand Springs State Park.
 Alongside the giant spring-fed waterfall, the state park specializes in boating, picnicking, and enjoying nature.
 The popular Thousand Springs Festival takes place at Ritter Island every September.

 5. Fall Creek Falls, Caribou-Targhee National Forest

 Fall Creek Falls, also known as Falls Creek Falls, is near the city of Swan Valley.
 From Idaho Falls, visitors head east on Highway 26 and veer right onto a gravel road before crossing the Snake River Bridge.
-The pullout for parking above the falls is not well signed.
+The pullout for parking above the falls is not well-signed.

 The viewing area and the falls themselves are on the border of the Caribou-Targhee National Forest.
-No platforms or safeguards exist at the viewing areas, and visitors should mind their step.
+No platforms or safeguards exist at the viewing areas, and visitors should mind their steps.
 Impromptu trails lead down to the base of the falls, which are steep and can be tricky to climb back up.